 __Aims_

-This study aimed to explore the distribution of data availability statements across the categories listed in Table 1, and to assess the change between preprint and published data availability statements, stratified by journal data-sharing policy.
+This study aimed to explore the distribution of data availability statements across the a number of categories – as listed in Table 1 - and to assess the change between preprint and published data availability statements, stratified by journal data-sharing policy.
 We also intended to examine whether authors planning to make the data available on publication actually do so, and whether data availability statements are sufficient to capture code availability declarations.

 Methods